 Silence during chaos: Why the X outage is a call to arms for proactive monitoring

-When X (formerly Twitter) suffered a global outage on March 10-11, 2025, millions of users and businesses were left in the dark.
-Apart from a solitary post from CEO Elon Musk claiming a cyber-attack, X has remained silent.
-Yet Catchpoint’s Internet Sonar detected the crisis in real time—highlighting the critical role independent, proactive monitoring plays when vendor communication fails.
+When X (formerly Twitter) suffered a global outage on March 10-11, 2025, millions of users and businesses were left searching for answers.
+Apart from a brief post from CEO Elon Musk referencing a DDoS (Denial of Service) attack, official details were limited.
+Catchpoint’s Internet Sonar detected the crisis in real time, highlighting the critical role of proactive monitoring.

 Below, we dissect the outage’s timeline and the urgent lessons for businesses navigating today’s fragile digital ecosystem.